 - Whisk together chicken broth, Bisto and sour cream in a bowl.
 Set aside.
 (See Tip 3).

 - Heat oil in a large skillet over medium heat.
 Add a layer of the chicken to the skillet.
 Cook until lightly browned and cooked through, 2 to 3 minutes per side.
 Transfer to a plate or platter lined with paper towels to drain.
 Repeat with remaining chicken, adding more oil if necessary.

-- Add the mushrooms to the same pan and cook over high heat, stirring constantly, until almost all of the liquid that the mushrooms give off has evaporated, about 2 minutes.
+- Add the mushrooms to the same pan and cook over medium-high heat, stirring constantly, until almost all of the liquid that the mushrooms give off has evaporated, about 2 minutes.
 Pour in the Madeira and cook, stirring, until almost of the liquid has evaporated and the mushrooms are lightly browned, 2 to 3 minutes.